meinac/devise-dynamoid/README.markdown

 ## Maintainers

-*Kristian Mandrup*

-## Contributors

-*bmarini* - Updated to support MongoMapper 0.9 (June 2011)
-*bhbryant* - Fixed some issues and updated gem (Jan 2011) *Jared Morgan* - Created the dm-devise gem which was used as a template for the development of this gem.
+*Matteo Gavagnin*

 Also made suggestions for a few critical fixes and improvements in the code.
 Thanks :)

 ## Bugs and Feedback

-For *mm-devise* specific issues, please create an issue on GitHub at: [mm-devise issues](http://github.com/kristianmandrup/mm-devise/issues)
+For *devise-dynamoid* specific issues, please create an issue on GitHub at: [devise-dynamoid issues](http://github.com/macteo/devise-dynamoid/issues)

 ## Copyright

-Copyright (c) 2010 Kristian Mandrup.
+Copyright (c) 2013 Matteo Gavagnin.
 See LICENSE for details.